 Oculus, Sally Wen Mao’s second collection, travels swiftly and deftly through time and urban landscapes across continents.
-Unbounded by death and transcending history, these poems interrogate the relationship between technology and the body and confront the symbolic violence of the camera’s gaze.
-Mao employs a range of forms, from compact couplets and tercets to extended, […]
+Unbounded by death and transcending history, these poems interrogate the relationship between technology […]

 Read MoreIN Summer 2019

-As I am writing this in the summer of 2018, more than two thousand migrant children are being kept at the U.S.-Mexico border and around the United States, separated from their families, as pawns in a cruel political agenda.
-Doctors and healthcare professionals have spoken publicly about the long-term, irreversible physical and psychological effects of […]
+As I am writing this in the summer of 2018, more than two thousand migrant children are being kept at the U.S.-Mexico border and around the United States, separated from […]

 Read MoreIN Summer 2018